Melo04/grpc-go-chat/README.md

 ## gRPC Chat Server Golang
 This is a real-time chat server built using gRPC and Golang.
 It serves as a fundamental project for me to learn gRPC, concurrency, mutex and channels.
-The concept of the chat server is similar to Discord, allowing users to create servers, join servers, send messages, and engage in real-time communication.
+The concept of the chat server is inspired by Discord, allowing users to login, create servers, join servers, send messages, and engage in real-time communication.

 ### Features
 - Unary RPC: Login, CreateChatServer, JoinChatServer, LeaveChatServer